 There will be a deposit required from any purchaser on the day of the sale.
 Unless otherwise stated, the deposit is to be 5% of the appraised value.
 Deposit may be made by cash, cashier’s check, money order, or personal check.
 Purchaser must abide by the terms and conditions of the sale.

 Any person bidding on a Sheriff’s Sale must have a completed real estate purchaser information form prior to the sale, for submission only if you are the successful highest bidder.
-The form can be picked up at the Sheriff’s Office.
+The form can be picked up at the Sheriff’s Office or downloaded here.

 There are currently no Sheriff's Sales scheduled.
 Please check back.